of this race is very easy: to cover the largest distance possible in

 are registered, whichever is earlier.

-date of birth will be published on the registration list, as on the
+of birth to be published on the registration list, as on the partial

-• This competition takes place under the rules of “International
+• This competition take place under the rules of “International

 Association of Ultrarunners” (IAU Guidelines) and the “International